tripat86/DatingApp/README.md

 - Used Repository Pattern, created generic Repository for adding another layer of abstraction over Entity Franework.

-- Implemented common error handling in Angular and .net core to show webapi errors on client app.
+- Common error handling in Angular and .net core to show webapi errors on client app.
+Used Http Interceptors.

-- Used ngx-loader to show loader on each http request and hide loader on http response.
+- ngx-loader to show loader on each http request and hide loader on http response.

 - Implemeted Routing.
 Secured routes with CanActivate and CanDeActivate guards.

-- Implemented resolvers to pass data in route.
+- Resolvers to pass data in route.

-- Implemented Angular Reactive forms.
+- Used Angular Reactive forms.